robert-hardy/statistical_inference/PITCHME.md

 ---

+Table from Kruschke.

+---

 1. The F and B approaches
-3. Inference in real life.
-4. The Student’s t test.
+2. The Student’s t test.
-5. PyMC3 demo of Kruschke’s paper.
+3. PyMC3 demo of Kruschke’s paper.

 ---

 ### A coin example
 A coin is tossed twice and shows two heads.

----

-There are two approaches to statistical inference:

-- Frequentist
-- Bayesian

 ---